hosseinvejdani/flutter_darix/README.md

 ## Notes
-For more customizations, you can use some other optional filed for the buttons such as: style, progressBarSize, progressBarColor, customProgressBar, etc. for more info see source code of each button class in [repo](https://github.com/hosseinvejdani/flutter_darix/tree/master/lib/src/buttons).
+For more customizations, you can use some other optional filed for the buttons such as: textStyle ,buttonStyle, progressBarSize, progressBarColor, customProgressBar, etc. for more info see source code of each button class in [repo](https://github.com/hosseinvejdani/flutter_darix/tree/master/lib/src/buttons).